appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 ): void
 ```

-You can use the `subscribeToStateChanges` method of `Component` class to subscribe to the state changes of the properties. <br/>
+You can use the `subscribeToStateChanges` method of `SearchComponent` class to subscribe to the state changes of the properties. <br/>
 A common use-case is to subscribe to a component or DOM element to a particular property or a set of properties & update the UI according to the changes. <br/>
 The callback function accepts an object in the following shape: